emmaegnot/thinking-space/docs/handover.md

 ### Continuous Integration
 Within the tests folder, you can find all of the CI tests that Github will automatically run for us each time we push to a branch.
 They essentially make requests to the server and compare the actual response with the expected response.
 There is a different file for each page we test.

+As mentioned earlier, anything not in the src folder is general work, but I think it would be valuable to describe as many files as possible.

+### Root level files

+In the root level, there exist a few different files, which do a variety of things.
+The first is .gitignore.
+This lists all of the files that we specifically do not want to track on GitHub.
+This includes files that are automatically generated in OS-specific and IDE-specific environments, our .env files (for security reasons) and also node modules - this last file is huge, and is only needed locally to store all of the dependencies for the project.#
+Secondly, there is the Dockerfile.
+While the docker scripts (see [here](#) for an explanation of these) exist in a folder, the Dockerfile itself should be in the root.
+This contains docker commands for deploying the project, which is very helpful.
+The next file is our license.
+This is simply a copy of the GNU AFFERO GENERAL PUBLIC LICENSE, which our client has chosen.
+It is designed to ensure that users who interact with a program over a network can access the source code of the modified version they are using.
+The next two are package-lock.json and package.json.
+They handle all the dependencies, with the latter storing their names (this is what the command ```npm install``` looks at when installing them), and the former contains exact versions of installed dependencies, including sub-dependencies.
+Finally, README.md.
+This is what anyone should read when first looking at our project.
+It is similar to this document, but goes more in depth to the user and client side of things.

+### .github

+The .github folder contains files that allow GitHub to automate parts of the development cycle.
+It contains templates and workflows.
+The templates include ones for pull requests, and kanban board issues.
+For our workflows, there are two files, deploy.yml and test.yml, which handle CD and CI respectively.
+Deploy.yml connects to our EC2 instance using AWS SSM and sends commands to it.
+These commands allow us to use git and docker to get the latest version of our project, and redeploy it.
+Test.yml will build the program and then run all of the tests in the test folder (see [here](#continuous-integration)).
+This allows us to ensure our website is functioning correctly, and as expected.

+### docker

+The docker file contains shell scripts for starting and stopping the docker image.
+There are .bat and .sh files so that it can work across OSs.

+### docs

+The docs folder contains informative documents and research relating to the project.
+Research includes UI design, analyses of ethics and a tech stack, among other things.
+It also contains this document, the client brief and architecture diagrams.

+### node_modules

+This folder is untracked by GitHub, but it will contains all of the modules that ```npm install``` creates.

 ## Database Structure

 ## Further Documentation